-Following the artistic exploration of the theme of Migration in the original PUSH project we will open up the topic to a broader exploration of home and how our relationship with that idea influences our identity, our sense of safety or lack thereof, and what happens when we use homes or streets where people live as spaces where artists and the public meet.
+Following the work around the theme of Migration in the original PUSH project we wanted to open up the topic to a broader, artistic exploration of home and how our relationship with that idea influences our identity, our sense of safety or lack thereof, and what happens when we use homes or streets where people live as spaces where artists and the public meet.

 Home is hosted by:

 Festival Presentation (December 2019) - Showbox (Scenekunstbruket), Norway